-Moviemaking takes talent, like blue-eyed James Dean falling for lost but lovable Natalie Wood in “Rebel Without a Cause.”
-It takes a great script, like “Titanic” or “Lord of the Rings.”
-It also takes props and a background that make a story believable or even reveal a part of the story itself.
+First, you need talent.
+Picture a blue-eyed James Dean falling for lost but lovable Natalie Wood in “Rebel Without a Cause.”
+Add a great script, like the one for “Psycho” or “On the Waterfront.”
+Then, find a background that makes a story believable or even reveals a part of the story itself.

 The industry moved to California around 1930.
 Various factors contributed to the relocation.
-Rumors fly about running away from Thomas Edison, who allegedly used his patents to rule over filmmakers and control content by only granting patent permissions to projects he approved.
-A move to California meant moving to a jurisdiction easier on patent claims and out of his Edison’s immediate grasp.
-An interesting theory, but filmmakers also preferred California for other reasons, like weather that allowed for year-round filming and easy access to different types of filming locations (ocean, desert, mountains, etc).
+For instance, rumors fly about running away from Thomas Edison, who allegedly used his patents to rule over filmmakers and control content by only granting patent permissions to projects he approved.
+At move to move to California meant moving to a jurisdiction easier on patent claims and out of his Edison’s immediate grasp.
+An interesting theory, but filmmakers also preferred California for other reasons, like weather that allowed for year-round fiming and easy access to different types of filming locations (ocean, desert, mountains, etc).

 The move to Hollywood or “Hollywoodland” as it was first called, meant that several iconic movies have been filmed right here in California.
 Most of these film sites can still be visited today.
 Here’s a list of some of the best.